dez253/Self-Harm-project-/README.md

 Problem Statement: Develop a program to detect and prevent self-harm behaviour
-Sub-Problems: Depression, Anxiety and Trauma Sub-Solution : Seek profession help, develop a safety plan and reach out to a support network.
-User input :
+Sub-Problems: Depression, Anxiety and Trauma Sub-Solution : Seeking Help, develop a safety plan , joining up with a support network User input :
 •	Obtain user input to gather information about their emotions and mental state
 •	Analyze the input to identify potential triggers for self-harm